Hand-kissing: Chivalrous gesture

 A hand-kiss was considered a respectful way for a gentleman to greet a lady.
 The practice originated in the Polish–Lithuanian Commonwealth and the Spanish courts of the 17th and 18th centuries.
 The gesture is still at times observed in Central Europe, namely in Poland, Austria and Hungary, among others.

 Traditionally, the hand-kiss was initiated by a woman, who offered her hand to a man to kiss.
 The lady offering her hand was expected to be of the same or higher social status than the man.
 It was a gesture of courtesy and extreme politeness, and it was considered impolite and even rude to refuse an offered hand.
-Today, the practice is very uncommon in Northern European countries, and has been largely replaced by a kiss on the cheek or a handshake.
+Today, the practice is very uncommon in many European countries, and has been largely replaced by a kiss on the cheek or a handshake.

-Today, the hand-kiss is sometimes used as a romantic gesture, usually in parting and usually initiated by a man.
-It could be used to convey a feeling of a more traditional and emotional attraction, rather than a superficial one that has become a stereotype of the 21st century.
-The gesture could be misconstrued as a parody or mockery of the original gesture, and indeed at times it may be used as such, but this is not always the sole intention.
-For example, it would not be mockery for a man saying goodnight to his female partner to kiss her hand, but a person who greatly exaggerated the practice would be clearly seen as mocking it as well as the person whose hand is being kissed.

 Kissing the ring

 Kissing the hand, or particularly a ring on the hand was also a gesture of formal submission or pledge of allegiance of man to man, or as a diplomatic gesture.
 The gesture would indicate submission by kissing the signet ring (a form of seal worn as a jewelry ring), the person's symbol of authority.
 The gesture was common in the European upper class throughout the 18th and 19th centuries.
 It started to disappear in the 20th century, to be replaced by the egalitarian handshake.
 However, former French president Jacques Chirac made hand-kissing his trademark and the gesture is still encountered in diplomatic situations.